 A systematic review may take up to 12 months or more to complete.
 This can vary depending upon the number of databases you search, how many items are retrieved, the number of people you work with on the review, your experience with the systematic review process, etc. MCW librarians can help you with your search and save you time.
 Please contact us with any questions about systematic reviews.
-To request a systematic review, please fill out our systematic review request form.
+To request a systematic review, please request a reference consultation.

 Step 1: Initiate the process, organize the review team, develop a process for gathering user and stakeholder input, formulate the research question, and implement procedures for minimizing the impact of bias and conflict of interests (see standards in Chapter 2).